If you’re going to have diverse people in your school, you have a responsibility to build inclusion. This starts with recognizing three things.

 Spark Curiosity.
 Cultivate Community.
 Ignite Learning.

-Sparks is a Micro-School and Enrichment Center.
+Sparks Ignite is a 501c3 learning center.
 Our purpose is to provide empowering, educational experiences in the fields of Science, Technology, Engineering, Arts, Humanities, and Math to non-traditional learners and underrepresented communities with limited resources and/or opportunities to advance in these fields of study.

 We promote multi-age, open classrooms that embolden students to be responsible for their education.
 We support student-centered classrooms that prioritize the student over the curriculum and balance facilitator-led instruction with self-directed exploration.
 Our mission is to spark curiosities that ignite a lifelong passion and a love for learning.